 Treating cancer is complex, and doctors and other healthcare professionals work together as a team.
-Your team may include primary care doctors, specialists, surgeons, radiation therapists, nurses, social workers, and pharmacists.
+Your team may include primary care doctors, specialists, surgeons, physician assistants, radiation therapists, nurses, social workers, and pharmacists.

 Your doctors will choose the type of treatment (called a treatment protocol) that’s best for your cancer.